 My mind was calm; I felt at home in my body!
 Everything seemed possible.
 I couldn’t wait to share this with others.

-Today, as a Licensed Brain Gym® instructor/consultant in private practice, I help children and teens find new possibilities beyond their learning and behavioral challenges.
+Today, as a Licensed Educational Kinesiologist (aka Brain Gym® instructor/consultant) in private practice, I help children and teens find new possibilities beyond their learning and behavioral challenges.
 I support adults in bringing more ease and effectiveness into their personal, professional and creative lives.

 And I coach and motivate writers, individually, in small groups, or in K-12 classrooms through my poetry workshops.

 Challenges can seem insurmountable.
 Movement can make it easy.
-And in these pandemic days, we can still do it all via distance learning.
+And we can meet in person at my Los Angeles office, or via Zoom—wherever you are in the world.

-Deborah Scott Studebaker’s innovative work connects language with movement and play to empower her clients with confidence, clarity, and creativity.
+Deborah Scott Studebaker’s innovative work connects language with movement and play to empower her students and clients with confidence, clarity, and self-awareness.

-As a Licensed Brain Gym ® Instructor/Consultant in private practice in Los Angeles, Deb now supports children, teens and adults in moving beyond old limitations and into their greater possibilities.
+Now, as a Licensed Educational Kinesiologist (aka Brain Gym® Instructor/Consultant) in private practice in Los Angeles, Deb supports children, teens and adults in moving beyond old limitations and into their greater possibilities.

 Deborah Studebaker also teaches poetry at The Willows Community School in Culver City, California.
-Fusing her training as a Licensed Brain Gym instructor with her passion for igniting ideas and inspiring young writers, Deb’s students explore body-centered ways to release writers’ block and find their creative voices.
+Fusing her skills as a Brain Gym instructor with her passion for igniting ideas and inspiring young poets, Deb’s students explore movement techniques to release writers’ block and find their creative voices.

-Then there is also the music side of Deb’s life: she is the Managing Director of Reckless Night Music, LLC, a company dedicated to administering the legacy of her late father, musician and inventor Raymond Scott.
-She is also developing a podcast that explores her father’s musical and engineering innovations.
+And there is still a music side to Deb’s life: she is the Managing Director of Reckless Night Music, LLC, a company dedicated to administering the legacy of her late father, musician and inventor Raymond Scott.

 Deborah Scott Studebaker works with a young poet.